COSC-499-W2023/year-long-project-team-14/docs/weekly logs/TeamLog_Week4.md

 - Capstone Project Repository Setup

 ## Test Report
-- Not Applicable for this week, since this week's focus involved submitting our team's project plan.
+- Not applicable for this week, since this week's focus involved submitting our team's project plan.